 If your goal is to lose weight the best way is still to cut the number of calories that you eat and drink each day.
 Exercise is a very important part of being healthy and running is an excellent exercise.
 I strongly recommend that you do both for best results.
 Cut the calories you intake to create a calorie deficit and add in running for an extra boost.

 If you do this consistently you will start to see the pounds drop off.
-More importantly you will start feeling better.
-If you need any help getting started please let me know.
+More importantly, you will start feeling better.
+If you need any help getting started please let me know or check out our article, How to Start Running.
 I would love to help.